What to see in Berlin in 2 Days

 Take Friedrichstraße, the most famous shopping street in the capital, and head to Gendarmenmarkt, a beautiful and elegant public square with twin churches.

-Very near the square is Unter den Linden avenue, one of the most important arteries of Berlin.
-It houses numerous prominent buildings, including the Neue Wache (New Guardhouse in English).
+Very near the square is Unter den Linden Avenue, one of the most important arteries of Berlin.
+It houses numerous prominent buildings, including the Neue Wache (New Guardhouse).
 This stunning edifice with a portico of Doric columns reflects the tragedies of all the wars.
 Inside is a heart-breaking statue of a woman holding her dead son in her arms.

 Adjacent to the Neue Wache is the Bebelplatz.
 This spacious square is famous as it is the location of the Nazi book burning.